 - Normalized view

-- Oversight by compensation professionals
+- Oversight and validation by compensation professionals

-Confidence with compensation data
+Confidence with Compensation Data

-Accurate market data and can have a significant impact on any recruiter’s success.
+Accurate market data can have a significant impact on any recruiter’s success.
 The right data allows a recruiter to feel confident they are pricing jobs correctly every time, that they understand what’s driving changes to job prices, and ensure an offer can be made quickly, accurately, and with a good chance of being accepted.